-A short video showing my stunning and true realism XVR-625 glow in the dark stars.
+A short video summarizing my highly realistic glow in the dark stars for ceilings.

 Star Ceiling Overview

-My XVR glow in the dark stars come on unique simple to use glowpatches.
-No Glue – No Paint – No Wires – No Mess – 90 minute setup for a full small ceiling area: Min 8sqm/80sq ft or Max 10sqm/100sq ft.
-All night performance and no artistic ability needed, just slide, then press!
+Advanced glow in the dark stars that are very simple to use and provide a perfect star ceiling effect.
+No Glue – No Paint – No Wires – No Mess – 90 minute setup for a full small ceiling: 8sqm/80sq ft.
+All night performance and no artistic ability needed, just slide then press!

 Stunning Animation Effect:

-My XVR star ceiling art is the only indoor night sky available that has a true animation movement effect and this is not a barley visible shimmer like other star artists talk about or a cheesy twinkle wheel style effect like fibre optics provide it is clearly visible and highly accurate to the real stars.
-The stars themselves do not physically move it is an effect and is built into the animated depth stars to create perfect night sky accuracy.
+My XVR star ceiling art is the only indoor night sky available that provides a defined animated effect and this is not a barley visible shimmer like other star artists talk about or a cheesy twinkle wheel style effect like fibre optics provide it is clearly visible and highly accurate to the real stars.
+The stars themselves do not physically move it is an effect and is built into the depth stars to create perfect night sky accuracy.
 My video’s do capture this effect as somewhat aggressive but when you view your star ceiling in person it is more subtle and accurate to the real stars.

 Unlike other glow in the dark stars that come on large awkward sheets where you don’t know which star to use next my unique glowpatch format is very straight forward to use.
 Each proprietary glowpatch carries the stars in a unique configuration so you simply keep sliding stars direct from the glowpatch onto the ceiling without being concerned which star to take.
 Other than the few larger feature stars which you can pick and place you do not pick the micro stars up or handle them (Too small to handle anyway) you slide them direct to ceiling and press for a second.
-They will glide off the glowpatch with ease that is how I designed the patches to work, see the above video on how to use the glowpatches.
+They will glide off the glowpatch with ease that is how I designed the patches to work.

-To install you spread the stars over an 8 to 10SQM area or 80 to 100sq ft.
+Creating a stunning star ceiling is simple you spread the stars over an 8 to 10SQM area or 80 to 100sq ft.
 Don’t overthink the install just place the stars much thinner over the entire star ceiling area initially and have stars left on each of the two glowpatches.
 Then after viewing the initial stars in the dark room for 15 to 30 minutes see where you want to add a few more and then repeat.
-I setup the star layout video above to clarify how simple it is to create your star ceiling for best effect.
+See the above video on how to use the stars correctly.

 Your Room Must Be Dark: